sundayjava/crestinvestmentcat/IMPLEMENTATION_GUIDE.md

 # 🚀 IMPLEMENTATION GUIDE

-This document provides a step-by-step guide to complete the remaining pages and functionality for the InvestPro platform.
+This document provides a step-by-step guide to complete the remaining pages and functionality for the crestcat platform.

 ## ✅ What's Already Built